Chart Color Schemes

 Residential development activity is lower than average in Hallett Cove according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Hallett Cove has experienced around 9 dwellings receiving development approval each year.
-An estimated 47 homes were approved over the past 5 financial years, between FY-21 and FY-25, with a further 8 approved so far in FY-26.
-On average, 3.3 new residents per year have been associated with every home built during these years.
+Based on AreaSearch analysis of ABS building approval numbers, Hallett Cove has experienced around 9 dwellings receiving development approval each year.
+An estimated 47 homes were approved over the past 5 financial years between FY-21 and FY-25, with an additional 12 approved so far in FY-26.
+This averages to approximately 3.4 new residents per year for every home built during these years.

-This supply is substantially lagging demand, leading to heightened buyer competition and pricing pressures.
-New homes are being constructed at an average value of $305,000.
-In contrast, $175,000 in commercial approvals have been registered this financial year, indicating the area's residential nature.
-Compared to Greater Adelaide, Hallett Cove has significantly less development activity, with 90.0% below the regional average per person.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+However, supply is lagging demand, leading to heightened buyer competition and pricing pressures.
+New homes are being built at an average expected construction cost of $305,000.
+In contrast, commercial approvals totaled $175,000 this financial year, indicating the area's residential nature.
+Compared to Greater Adelaide, Hallett Cove has significantly less development activity, with 89.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties in the area.

-This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
-All new construction in the area has been comprised of standalone homes, sustaining Hallett Cove's suburban identity with a concentration of family homes suited to buyers seeking space.
-The location has approximately 1586 people per dwelling approval, demonstrating an established market.
-Population forecasts indicate Hallett Cove will gain 376 residents through to 2041, based on the latest AreaSearch quarterly estimate.
-Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.
+Furthermore, building activity is under the national average, suggesting potential planning limitations or an established market with a concentration of family homes suited to buyers seeking space.
+The location has approximately 1586 people per dwelling approval, supporting this observation.
+Population forecasts indicate Hallett Cove will gain 327 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Building activity is keeping pace with these growth projections, though buyers may still experience heightened competition as the population grows.

 Frequently Asked Questions - Development